|

 fluoroscopy (C-Arm ) was taken which showed that the needle was embedded deep in

 the myometrium near the left angle of uterine wound.
-Some times in a long
+Some times in long

-standing cases RFB are surrounded by gut and fistulas may occur and it may
+standing cases, RFB are surrounded by gut and fistulas may occur and may even

-difficult.4,5 Very rarely a tumour like things developed with the FB as nidus with the help of adherent
+difficult.4,5 Very rarely a tumour like thing may develop with the FB as nidus,

 gut and omentum and discovered only after resection and removal of the mass at